-Listen to Episode 4: A Conversation with Mark Bentley - Organisational Culture and Advancement
+Episode 4: A Conversation with Mark Bentley - Organisational Culture and Advancement

 How do organisations maintain a healthy culture, particularly in this environment?
 Mark Bentley, Director, Alumni Relations and Development from The University of Auckland talks about organisational culture and advancement - the importance of team culture and striking a balance between a performance, caring and mission-based culture.
 He also shares how his team maintained a positive culture and worked together to ensure it's business as usual.
 Listeners can also look forward to tips on maintaining positive organisational culture into the future.

-Listen to Episode 3: A Conversation with Susan Wan - Alumni Engagement and Support
+Episode 3: A Conversation with Susan Wan - Alumni Engagement and Support

 In this episode, we caught up with Susan Wan, Director of Development at The Alice Smith School in Malaysia.
 Susan shared details of the KLASSicscares campaign, her school’s recent initiative in response to the pandemic.
 Learn how being creative and impactful in the current uncertainty shaped some of The Alice Smith School’s upcoming plans, including their 75th anniversary milestone next year.

-Listen to Episode 2: A Conversation with Dr. Imad Baalbaki - Philanthropy During Times of Crisis
+Episode 2: A Conversation with Dr. Imad Baalbaki - Philanthropy During Times of Crisis

 In this episode, Dr. Imad Baalbaki, Vice President for Advancement, American University of Beirut, shares his thoughts on leading a USD650 million fundraising campaign during times of crisis and driving efforts to secure philanthropic funds for students in financial need.
 He also provides some insights as to how critical the university leadership team is in helping to achieve their philanthropic objectives.

-Listen to Episode 1: A Conversation with Sue Cunningham - Global CASE: What Does the Future Look Like?
+Episode 1: A Conversation with Sue Cunningham - Global CASE: What Does the Future Look Like?

 In the first episode of ‘Voices from the Field’ series, CASE President and CEO Sue Cunningham chats with Heather Hamilton, Executive Director of CASE Asia-Pacific, and Brad Entwistle, Founding Partner of imageseven.
 In this conversation, Sue shares how the work of CASE has pivoted digitally, as well as the current global environment being a motivation to bring forward our determination in developing more virtual content.
 She also affirms our commitment to digital strategies and providing you with a stronger set of blended educational opportunities in the future.